-Bees offer the best optional for pollination on the planet.
+Bees are the best pollinators on the planet.
 Without bees, roughly 70 percent of the crops grown around the world would not flourish.
 But, there are both good and bad bees when it comes to cohabitating with them and depending upon them for pollinating.

 In fact, there are even some bee varieties that pollinate well that you still probably do not want to live around.
 Protecting the bees and courting beneficial ones to your homestead garden is one of the best things you can do to help ensure a bountiful harvest.